cprevosteau/pandas_keeper/docs/index.rst

 Welcome to Pandas Keeper's documentation!
 =========================================

-This is tools for pandas.
+These are tools for pandas.

 .. toctree::
    :maxdepth: 2